Robert Cardinal Minis

 Cardinal has always been fascinated with art history and those who painted before him in the Realist and Impressionist schools.
 Some of his favorites being Goya, and the more contemporary, Maxfield Parrish and Edward Hopper, whose influence is predominantly evident in his paintings.

 Cardinal now resides in North Truro, in the midst of his beloved landscape.
-He spends a great deal of time, painting and teaching workshops, in his studio in the village of North Truro, where visitors are welcome to visit, watch him paint and talk about the vast world of art.
+He spends a great deal of time painting and teaching workshops, in his studio in the village of North Truro, where visitors are welcome to visit, watch him paint and talk about the vast world of art.
 Built in 1858, his studio was one of the original Truro elementary schools.
 Once known as the Schoolhouse Gallery, this charming, historic structure in now the Robert Cardinal Studio & Gallery.

-For over twenty years, Robert has owned and exhibited his work at the Kiley Court Gallery in Provincetown.
+For over thirty years, Robert has owned and exhibited his work at the Kiley Court Gallery in Provincetown.
 He and his son, artist Julian Cardinal, also show their paintings in the gallery space at the studio in North Truro.